lsst-sitcom/sitcomtn-037/index.rst

 **Specification:** The Scheduler must be able to access the Rapid Analysis database.

 **Rationale:** If the database is implemented in Sasquatch a mechanism to access the data already exists.
-The Scheduler database is currently independent and needs to be merged.
+The Scheduler is currently keeping an independent visit database that needs to be merged.

 Display Tooling Requirements